LeraImago/Eternal-Waiting/README.md

 # Eternal-Waiting
-my work on different types of three.js materials
+My work on different types of three.js materials